 Being innovative means being open to thinking outside the box and coloring outside the lines, this means that a leader should be open to eccentric ideas and what they have to offer.
 Creative thinking and innovation are the two principal points that will make the leader different from everyone else.

-Honesty, empathy and innovation emphasizes on the leader’s character and his attitude towards his subordinates.
+Honesty, empathy and innovation emphasize on the leader’s character and his attitude towards his subordinates.
 A good leader would attempt to master all of the aforementioned qualities to achieve effective leadership.

 However, there are good and bad leadership qualities, but it’s not always that simple.